Be Anxious for Nothing: Pray Through Everything

 Being anxious for nothing by praying through everything.

-Paul does not scold the anxious heart.
-In the believer, anxiety is a spiritual signal.
-It tells me where the weight of my trust has shifted.
-From God’s almightiness to my fleshly strength.
-From holy providence to unholy spiraling.
-When anxiety rises in my life, something has moved from God’s hands into mine.
-My soul has begun to carry what it was never built to bear.
+Paul knows the anxious heart.
+In the believer, anxiety is a soulish symptom.
+It tells me that the weight of my trust has shifted. from God’s almightiness to my fleshly strength.
+From holy grounding, to unholy spiraling.
+When anxiety rises in my life, something has shifted from God’s power to mine.
+My soul now carries what it was never built to.

-Anxiety is the mind rehearsing the future without God.
-Prayer is the soul returning the future to its Keeper.
-The flesh imagines outcomes.
-The spirit entrusts them to God.
+Anxiety is the mind rehearsing a future without God.
+Prayer becomes my soul’s conscious returning to the future’s Keeper.
+My flesh imagines outcomes.
+My spirit entrusts them to God.

-Prayer is the act of turning my cares God-ward.
+Prayer is the act of turning my cares Christ-ward.

-Thanksgiving is the anchor that keeps prayer from crashing against the rocks of despair.
+Thanksgiving is the anchor that keeps prayer from shipwrecking against the rocks of despair.

 All three tell my soul that the God who hears has already acted, already provided, already been faithful.
 It steadies my soul by firmly rooting my need into the soil of the character and promises of Christ.

 For me, anxiety tends to be circular.
 It goes over the same ground again and again, never arriving.
 Prayer interrupts the cycle.
-Taking my cares to Christ is linear.
-It has a line of direction.
-It moves outward, then upward, away from the closed loop of my own mind.
+Taking my cares to Christ is a linear line of direction.
+It moves outward from my soul, then upward to the Throne of Grace, away from the closed loop of my own mind.
 It interrupts anxiety’s endless rehearsal with a real audience, a living God, a listening Father.

 Being “careful or anxious for nothing” is an open hand in prayer.
 “Let your requests be made known unto God” is confessing my dependence.
-To speak my needs to God is to admit my weakness, confessing creatureliness.
-In doing so, I will not excuse my anxiety by calling it responsibility.
+To speak my needs to God is to admit my weakness, confessing my creatureliness.
+I must not excuse my anxiety doing so.
 True prayer exposes my unbelief mixed with fear, or my fear mixed with unbelief.
 Gentle unbelief, perhaps, but unbelief nonetheless.
+Think of the father in Mark 9.
+“Lord, I believe; help thou mine unbelief.”

 And then there is the beautiful promise that follows, “And the peace of God, which passeth all understanding, shall keep your hearts and minds through Christ Jesus.”
-Instead of removing all question marks, peace is the period after each request.
+Instead of removing the question marks, peace turns them all into is the periods.
 It rests in loving Providences, both dark and light.
 Now peace stands watch over my concerns.
 Anxiety leaves the gates open.
 Prayer closes it, shutting my heart in with a merciful and sovereign God.

 To be anxious for nothing is to fill my mouth with words to God.
-To pray through everything is to refuse to let a single fear go unspoken, a single burden go unoffered.
-It is releasing tomorrow back where it belongs, into the hands of Him who is the same yesterday, today, and forever.
+To pray through everything is to refuse to let a single fear seem too small, a single burden go unreleased.
+It is releasing what belongs to tomorrow, back into the Hands of Him who is the same yesterday, today, and forever.

 The anxious man in me tries to see the whole path before I step.
-The peaceful man is asking for light upon the next step.
+The peaceful man is asking for light, only upon the next step.
 The old man in me lives bent over the future.
-The praying man walks looking to the Creator of heaven and earth, my Savior.
-And in that looking, peace comes as a gift to the dependent.
+The praying man looks up to the Creator of heaven and earth, my Savior.
+And in looking, peace comes like a river.